Kansas City Southern (company)

+Beginning in 2021, KCS became the subject of a bidding war between Canadian National Railway and Canadian Pacific Railway.
+Canadian Pacific (CP) emerged as the winner.
+CP then sought a merger, which was approved by the US Surface Transportation Board on March 15, 2023, and the combined "Canadian Pacific Kansas City Limited" was created on April 14, 2023.
+The combined company forms the only railroad serving all of the countries in the North American trade zone (Canada, Mexico, and the United States).

 History

 In 1887, Arthur Edward Stilwell and Edward L. Martin began construction on and incorporated the Kansas City Suburban Belt Railway in suburban Kansas City, Missouri.
 Beginning operations in 1890, the railroad served the Argentine District in Kansas City, Kansas; Independence, Missouri; and the riverside commercial and industrial districts of Kansas City.

 While the Belt Railway was a success, Stilwell had a much bigger dream.
 Over the ensuing decade, the line grew through construction and acquisition of other roads, such as the Texarkana and Fort Smith Railway, to become a through route between Kansas City and Port Arthur, Texas.
 With the final spike being driven north of Beaumont, Texas, on September 11, 1897, the Kansas City, Pittsburg and Gulf Railroad Company (KCP&G) was completed.
 In 1900, KCP&G became The Kansas City Southern Railway Company (KCS).
 In 1939, KCS acquired the Louisiana and Arkansas Railway (L&A), providing a route extending from Dallas to New Orleans, via Shreveport, Louisiana.

 In 1962, KCS reorganized as a holding company, Kansas City Southern Industries, Inc. (KCSI), as it began to diversify its interests into other industries under the CEO William Deramus III.
 The new KCSI focused primarily on the financial industry, along with the rail industry.
 In 1969, KCSI started the two largest companies that came out of the diversification: DST Systems and Janus Capital Group, which was known as Stilwell Financial at the time.
 DST Systems is a software development firm that specializes in information processing and management, with the goal of improving efficiency, productivity, and customer service.
 Janus Capital Group is a finance firm that provides growth and risk-managed investment strategies.